 We’ve been to this hut many times since 2005.
 Here’s how to get there and what to expect.

 You can take trams 4, 11, 15 or bus 32 (see sbb.ch for details) to Bucheneggplatz and walk northwest towards the forest.
 Or you can drive past Buchenplatz to the edge of the woods and park in the blue zone street parking along Käferholzstrasse (see maps below).
-The parking can get very full, but I’ve never had a problem getting a spot.
+The parking can get very full, but I’ve always got a spot eventually.
 The maps below show some detail about how to get there.

 This map shows an overview of Zurich.
 The blue dots show where to park and where the hut is.